Prag8855/aab/content/guides/work-visa.md

 ### 5. Wait

 The *Ausländerbehörde* will process your application.
-It takes 1 week and 5 months to get an appointment.
+It takes 1 week to 5 months to get an appointment.
 After the appointment, it takes {{ RESIDENCE_PERMIT_WAIT_TIME }} to get your work visa.

 If you already have a residence permit, it stays valid until the *[[Ausländerbehörde]]* makes a decision.
 The conditions of your current residence permit apply until you get your new work visa.